Three Ways to Get

 Reverse Osmosis is the most effective way to make water safe, pure and better tasting.
 According to the Crescent Hills web site,

-“Reverse Osmosis has the ability to remove 99% of minerals and chemicals that make water unsafe to drink, as well as remove the bad-tasting elements.
-So it makes water both safe to drink and good-tasting.
+“Reverse Osmosis (RO) has the ability to remove 99% of minerals and chemicals that make water unsafe to drink.
+It also removes the bad-tasting elements.
+So RO makes water both safe to drink and good-tasting.
 An RO Unit can remove poisons such as arsenic, asbestos, atrazine (e.g., herbicides and pesticides), lead, mercury, radium and nitrates.
 It can also remove fluoride and excess sodium that affect water’s purity and taste.
 It does not remove minerals that are vital for good health.”

 One of the elements that Reverse Osmosis removes from water is fluoride.
 According to fluoridealert.org,